ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-wiring-and-quick-start.rst

 .. warning::

-   Mount the beeper is at least 5cm away from the flight controller or the noise may upset the accelerometers.
+   Mount the beeper at least 5cm away from the flight controller or the noise may upset the accelerometers.

 3DR GPS+Compass